aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 3. There should be no registered targets for this target group.
 Let us now register a target for the virtual gateway.
 Click on `Register targets` to do so.
 4. Under the Step 2 there will be a field to fill out for `IPv6 address`.
 Put the IPv6 address saved earlier here.
 Now change the `Ports` field from `81` to `9080`.
 Once this is done click on `Including as pending below`.
 Finally click on `Register pending targets` to complete the target registration.

-** Note: This registration process needs to be repeated if you deploy a new ECS task for the virtual gateway because the IP address will change.
-This will cause the target to be referencing the old IP address which would need to be updated. **
+**Note: This registration process needs to be repeated if you deploy a new ECS task for the virtual gateway because the IP address will change.
+This will cause the target to be referencing the old IP address which would need to be updated.**

 With the target registered we can now send traffic to this target group.
 This can be done by specifying the port 81 which is being used for the IPv6 target group for this load balancer.

-** Note: It may take some time before you can execute this command.
+**Note: It may take some time before you can execute this command.
 The target group needs to initialize the target that you just registered.
 It will be in an initializing state some time before it changes state to either `healthy` or `unhealthy`.
 If the state is healthy then you can execute the following command.
-Otherwise, if the state is `unhealthy` then either the wrong IPv6 address was registered or there is a problem with the virtual getway task **
+Otherwise, if the state is `unhealthy` then either the wrong IPv6 address was registered or there is a problem with the virtual getway task.**

 Send traffic to this port using this command
 ```bash